akutzer/semantic-retrieval/TASKS.md

 The current [ColBERT dataloader](retrieval/data/dataloader.py) could be a good starting point, which implements an iterable-style dataset and also dataloader.
 One could base the dataset on this one, but maybe use better datastructures (maybe pandas.DataFrame).
 The tokenization step should be left out, as it should be implemented in each models dataloader.

-### Benchmark datasets
+### Benchmark datasets (assigned: Aaron)
-Find benchmarks/ gold standard datasets, on which we can train our models and compare with other papers.
+:hourglass_flowing_sand:  Find benchmarks/ gold standard datasets, on which we can train our models and compare with other papers.
 (For example to make sure our implementation is correct or if we design our own model to be able to compare it with others) \
 Look into: SQuAD 2.0, MS MARCO, TREC CAR... \
 Choose a dataset with is similar to our task & dataset (I think MS MARCO should be similar to our QPP dataset)